sagaryvarma/Turtle_Games_Consumer_Segmentation/README.md

 DATA AND METHODOLOGY

 The analysis utilises the 'turtle_reviews.csv' dataset, containing customer information such as age, gender, education, remuneration, spending score, and loyalty points.
 The dataset was cleaned and pre- processed to ensure data quality and consistency.
 For NLP analysis, customer reviews and summaries were extracted.
+Programming Languages used:

+        EDA and Statistical analysis in R
+        NLP Sentiment Analysis in Python